 She has been fortunate to have been selected as artist-in-residence at three National Parks: Lassen (CA), Glacier (MT), and Lake Clark (AK) and continues to be inspired by her time there.
 You can see her national park experiences reflected in her art.
 She has also received several private and two key public commissions: to produce the 2019 Britt Festival playbill cover and poster art, and to design and coordinate the painting of a native plant mural at Southern Oregon University.
 Her work is held in many private and public collections, including the National Park Service.

-She is represented by Art & Soul Gallery in Ashland, Oregon, Crooked Mile Gallery in Phoenix, Oregon, Second Street Gallery in Bandon, Oregon.
+She is represented by Art & Soul Gallery in Ashland, Oregon, Crooked Mile Gallery in Phoenix, Oregon, and Second Street Gallery in Bandon, Oregon.